Azure/Health-Data-and-AI-Blueprint/README IaaS.md

 The HIPAA/HITRUST Health Data and AI - IaaS Extension provides customers the ability to deploy the health blueprint and include a hybrid IaaS deployment.
-This helps to understand how Azure Security Center and other security technologies such as end point host protection would work in the Healthcare solution.
+This helps with understanding how Azure Security Center and other security technologies such as end point host protection work in the Healthcare solution.

-This solution will help expose the effort to migrate an on-premises SQL based solution to Azure, and to implement a Privileged Access Workstation (PAW) to securely manage all cloud based services and solutions.
-The IaaS SQL Server database adds potential experimentation data into the SQL Azure PaaS service.
+This solution will demonstarte hot to migrate an on-premises SQL based solution to Azure, and to implement a Privileged Access Workstation (PAW) to securely manage cloud-based services and solutions.
+The IaaS SQL Server database adds potential experimentation data is imported into a SQL IaaS VM, and that VM uses MSI authenticated access to interact a SQL Azure PaaS service.

-This health data and AI extention is unique because it extends the PaaS Health-Data-and-AI-Blueprint, demonstrating best practices and possible approaches to address the following new points:
+This health data and AI extension is unique because it extends the PaaS Health-Data-and-AI-Blueprint, demonstrating best practices and possible approaches to address the following new points:

-1. Extend the existing PaaS sample to show secure co-existence between PaaS and IaaS VM workload elements.
+1. “Start Secure” – enable security capabilities and monitoring of the IaaS VM workload before any sensitive data or workload processing takes place.
-2. “Start Secure” – enable security capabilities and monitoring of the IaaS VM workload before any sensitive data or workload processing takes place.
+2. Extend the existing PaaS sample to show secure co-existence between PaaS and IaaS VM workload elements.
 3. Illustrate how to use recently introduced security and deployment capabilities.
-4. Demonstrate how to move SQL data securley from an IaaS SQL Server instance to a PaaS SQL Azure service instance.
+4. Address the need to use a clean device when connecting to managment service in Azure.

-The deployment of the IaaS VM includes usage of Azure Security Center, a network security group and network access lockdown, auto-update capability for patch management, usage of encryption at rest capabilities, usage of eventlog audit log collection and monitoring capabilities, usage of managed service identity, automated encrypted backup capabilities, and more.
+The deployment of the IaaS VM includes usage of Azure Security Center, a network security group and network access lockdown, auto-update capability for patch management, usage of encryption at rest capabilities, usage of event log audit log collection and monitoring capabilities, usage of managed service identity, automated encrypted backup capabilities, and more.

 This blueprint extension extends the current Health blueprint to:

-**INGEST** data including FHIR data source
+**INGEST** data including Fast Healthcare Interoperability Resource (FHIR) data source

 **STORE** sensitive and regulated health information (in both a Windows SQL2017 server, and Azure PaaS solution)